On complete classes of valuated matroids: All functions in Fn are valuated matroids

-\begin{proof} Let $J$ be the Johnson graph with nodes ${V\choose 4}$ with edges $(X,Y)$ if and only if $|X \cap Y| = 3$.
-By~\cite[Lemma~8]{BansalPendavinghVanderPol:2015}, a set system $U$ forms an independent set of $J$ if and only if ${V\choose 4} \setminus U$ forms the bases of a sparse paving matroid.
-As elements of $\cH$ can intersect in at most two elements, they form an independent set of $J$ and so $\B_0$ is a sparse paving matroid.
+We next show the circuits of $\B_0$ are of cardinality four or more.
+Let $X$ be any set with $|X| = 3$.
+If $X$ intersects three distinct pairs $P_i,P_j,P_k$, then added any element $x \in V \setminus X$ gives a basis $X + x \in \B_0$.
+If $X$ intersects two distinct pairs $P_i, P_j$, as $n \geq 3$ there exists a pair $P_k$ that $X$ does not intersect.
+Hence for any element $x \in P_k$, the set $X + x \in \B_0$ is a basis.
+As all sets of cardinality three are independent, $\B_0$ is a paving matroid with $\cH$ as the circuits of size four.
+As sets in $\cH$ can intersect in at most two elements, it is also sparse paving.
 As $\B_1$ is obtained by removing elements of $\cH$, it is also a sparse paving matroid. \end{proof}

-\begin{lemma} For every $n\ge 2$, all functions in $\cF_n$ are valuated matroids. \end{lemma} \begin{proof} We need to show each $h \in \cF_n$ satisfies~\eqref{eq:M-concave}.
+\begin{lemma} For every $n\ge 3$, all functions in $\cF_n$ are valuated matroids. \end{lemma} \begin{proof} We need to show each $h \in \cF_n$ satisfies~\eqref{eq:M-concave}.
 We consider three cases: \begin{itemize} \item Let $X, Y \in \B_0$ and $i \in X \setminus Y$.
 By Lemma~\ref{lemma:sparsePavingB}, the basis exchange axiom holds within $\B_0$.
 Therefore we can find $j \in Y - i$ such that $X - i + j, Y + i - j$ are both in $\B_0$, taking the value zero and satisfying~\eqref{eq:M-concave}. \item Let $X \in \B_0, Y \in \cH$ without loss of generality.
 If there exists $j \in Y \setminus X$ such that $X - i + j \in \B_0$, then $Y + i - j$ is also in $\B_0$ and we satisfy~\eqref{eq:M-concave}.
 If such a $j$ does not exist, there cannot be distinct $j_1, j_2 \in Y \setminus X$, else $X - i + j_1, X - i + j_2$ are both elements of $\cH$ and have intersection of cardinality 3, something elements of $\cH$ cannot have.
 Therefore $Y = X - i + j$ and so~\eqref{eq:M-concave} is satisfied with equality. \item Let $X, Y \in \cH$ and $i \in X \setminus Y$.
 As elements of $\cH$ can intersect in at most two elements, picking any $j \in Y \setminus X$ to exchange yields two sets in $\B_0$ with value zero, satisfying~\eqref{eq:M-concave}.\qedhere \end{itemize} \end{proof}

 \begin{remark} We can extend the above construction of the valuated matroid $h$ to any sparse paving matroid $\B$, where $\cH = {V \choose 4} \setminus \B$ is the set of circuits of rank 4.
 The proof of Lemma~\ref{lem:F-valmat} generalizes as it only uses the property that elements of $\cH$ cannot intersect in three elements, as stated in \cite[Lemma 19]{PendavinghVanDerPol:2015}. \end{remark}